Guest Post By: Alison McGhee

 A few weeks ago I was speaking to an old co-worker of mine whom I hadn’t spoken to in over a year.
-She didn’t know that I had moved, gotten a puppy, gotten married or that most importantly my husband had joined the Canadian Army.
+She didn’t know that I had moved, gotten married or that most importantly my husband had joined the Army.

-“So, then you’re not really married.”
-That was what she said; all because I told her that while my husband was doing his training he would be living 800 kilometers away from me.
+“So then you’re not really married.”
+That was what she said, all because I told her that while my husband was doing his training, we would be living apart – 500 miles away.

 Yes – I am really married.
 I am married so much so that I am willing to sacrifice everything for my husband and his career.
 I am willing to sacrifice my job, my friends and living in the same city as my family for him.
-I am willing to chance plans on a dime and rearrange not just my whole day, because the clerks need me to rush some paperwork into their office, but my whole life plan to suit the needs and wants of my husband and his career.
+I am willing to change plans on a dime and rearrange not just my whole day, but my whole life plan to suit the needs and wants of my husband and his career.

 Yes – I am really married.
 I am willing to follow my husband around the country, possibly around the world, in order to live with him.
 I am willing to wait at home for the long stretches when he can’t be there, to keep his life running for him outside of his work so that he can focus on keeping himself and those around him safe.
 I am willing to be a single parent when I need to be and a co-parent when I can be.
 Most of all I am willing to turn these modes on and off in the blink of an eye and never utter a complaint about it.